mnemnion/loon/clua/notes/syntax.md

 ### Numbers

-The reader will attempt to make a number if it fails to make a symbol by encountering numbers in the range `[0-9]` or `-`.
+The reader will attempt to make a number if it fails to make a symbol by encountering characters in the range `[0-9]` or `-`.

 If the character is `-`, the reader will attempt a decimal negative number.

-If the number is a zero, the reader will first look for a radix, which is any valid Unicode alphabetic code point. `b, d, and x` have predefined meanings, providing binary, decimal, and hexadecimal decodings respectively. `i I` are not interpreted as radices.
+If the character is a `0`, the reader will first look for a radix, which is any valid Unicode alphabetic code point. `b, d, and x` have predefined meanings, providing binary, decimal, and hexadecimal decodings respectively. `i I` are not interpreted as radices.
 All other lowercase Latin characters are reserved and may not be redefined by a valid runtime.

 An unrecognized radix will provoke the reader to look for a decoder matching the radix value.
 If this fails it defaults to decimal behavior.
+The absence of a radix is decimal by default.

 If the decimal reader encounters a `.`, it will resolve the digits following the decimal as the fractional value. `e E` interpret the following digits as an exponent.